Custom exports

 This exported function in a DLL is referred to as an export, and exists in the DLL’s export table.
 You can view DLL exports with tools like dumpbin, disassemblers, or [PE Bear](https://github.com/hasherezade/pe-bear).

-Wyrm builds executables, but also DLL’s, which opens much more slippery techniques such as DLL Sideloading.
+Wyrm builds not only executables and services, but also DLL’s, which opens more covert techniques such as DLL Sideloading which can be constructed using the proxy format found below.

 Syntax